 - 1.1 Mental health is a state of well-being in which every individual realises his or her own potential, can cope with the normal stresses of life, can work productively and fruitfully, and is able to make a contribution to her or his community.
 (World Health Organisation) - 1.2 In our school our Christian vision shapes all we do.
 Our overarching aim is to support children in coming to terms with the world in which they live; socially, intellectually, emotionally, physically, morally and spiritually.
-We achieve this by valuing children as caring members of society, and by their involvement in, and contribution to, the daily life of the school and the wider community. - 1.3 In addition, we aim to promote positive mental health for all.
-We pursue this aim using both universal, whole school approaches and specialised, targeted pastoral approaches aimed at vulnerable individuals. - 1.4 In addition to promoting positive mental health and wellbeing, we aim to recognise and respond to need as it arises.
-By developing and implementing practical, relevant and effective pastoral policies and procedures we can promote a safe and stable environment for pupils affected both directly, and indirectly by mental health and wellbeing issues.
+We achieve this by valuing children as caring members of society, and by their involvement in, and contribution to, the daily life of the school and the wider community. - 1.3 In addition we aim to promote positive mental health for every member of our staff and pupil body.
+We pursue this aim using both universal, whole school approaches and specialised, targeted approaches aimed at vulnerable pupils. - 1.4 In addition to promoting positive mental health and wellbeing, we aim to recognise and respond to need as it arises.
+By developing and implementing practical, relevant and effective mental health and wellbeing policies and procedures we can promote a safe and stable environment for pupils affected both directly, and indirectly by mental health and wellbeing issues.